The far-reaching impact of sleep on oral health

 Although scientists are still hammering out the exact correlation between heart and mouth problems, it is understood that bacteria build-up on the gums and teeth enters the bloodstream, where it leads to clots and inflammatory responses.

 As for blood sugar levels, diabetes and gum disease have been tied together through high blood glucose, which weaken your gums, leaving room for infection and a germ-filled mouth.

 Another upside of a good night's sleep is that feeling well-rested reduces stress, a culprit of bad breath and canker sores.
 When we start to feel overwhelmed, our immune system has a harder time fighting off bacteria in the mouth.
 This can lead to stinky plaque and those little annoying ulcers.

 In addition, breathing through your nose while sleeping can reduce dry mouth.
-Also known as xerostomia, dry mouth is caused by diminished saliva production.
+Sometimes referred to as xerostomia, a subjective sensation of dry mouth, is caused by diminished saliva production.
 It affects roughly 10 percent of people and is more common in women than men.
 Most often, it occurs in the elderly who are taking prescription and over-the-counter medications.
 If you spend a whole night blowing in and out of your mouth, the air dehydrates your gums and tissues.
 On top of this, the drying effects are multiplied with the lack of saliva production that occurs naturally during sleep.
 Prevent dry mouth in the morning by simply breathing through your nose from now on!

 The bottom line: Not only do brushing and flossing habits before bedtime have sway in your oral health, but your actual bedtime affects your gums and teeth as well.
 Make sure both you and your family members strive for regular sleeping habits, which can lead to a happier, more productive day and will keep you smiling.
 Who knew catching some zzz's could be so rewarding?